05.360 Service Animals, Emotional Support Animals, and Pets

 In accordance with North Carolina law (G.S. § 130A-185), all dogs, cats, and ferrets on campus are required to have current rabies vaccines and wear rabies vaccination tags.
 All dogs, cats, and ferrets living on campus as Emotional Support Animals must have current registration with the New Hanover County Animal Service Unit.

-The partner of the Emotional Support Animal must follow the responsibilities as outlined in Section 6.
+The Handler of the Emotional Support Animal must follow the responsibilities as outlined in Section VI.

 Pets